Sunday, November 10, 2024

 Something was not right in the mountains.
 The monsoons came at a different time and the snows were always late.
 For some reason every year was warmer.

-A platoon of Nepali soldiers pass us on the trail.
+A platoon of Nepali soldiers pass us on the trail heading up to the glacier.
 The sergeant talks with Dorzee, while the patrol hikes forward.
-After the sergeant's departure, he says, "Still have trouble in Kathmandu> Most time never see soldiers up here.
+After the sergeant's departure, he says, "Still have trouble in Kathmandu.
+Most time never see soldiers up here.
 Government want to tell Sherpas they are in charge.
 They come and they go.
 They never stay."

 The villagers are Sherpa, Tibetan or Gurkha.
 They live on the other side of time.
 Far from the world below.
 Once the monsoons come the trekking season will be over and the porters will return the shoes and warm clothing to the Kathmandu agencies, then return to up mountain.
 The villages will retreat into the security of a past lost to the now.